 PURPOSE: The United Nations General Assembly adopted Resolution A/RES/68/163 at its 68th session in 2013, which proclaimed the 2 November as the International Day to End Impunity for Crimes against Journalists (IDEI).
 Since then, global commemorations of IDEI serve as a unique opportunity to highlight the threats against journalists and reporters.
 Such actors, including UN agencies, regional bodies, U.N.
 Member States, members of the judiciary system, civil society organisations and the media, play a vital role to ensure accountability and bring to justice perpetrators of crimes against journalists and media workers.

-EVENTS: This year, the main commemoration of the International Day to End Impunity for Crimes against Journalists 2023 will take place on 2 -3 November at the headquarters of the Organization of American States (OAS) in Washington D.C.
-Organized by UNESCO, in partnership with the Secretary General of the Organization of American States (OAS), the Inter-American Commission on Human Rights (IACHR) and its Office of the Special Rapporteur for Freedom of Expression (RELE), the event will focus on the violence against journalists, the integrity of elections, and the role of public leadership.
+In Washington D.C; On November 2nd at the headquarters of the Organization of American States (OAS) The commemoration of the International Day to End Impunity for Crimes against Journalists 2025 will take place, Organized by UNESCO, in partnership with the Secretary General of the Organization of American States (OAS), the Inter-American Commission on Human Rights (IACHR) and its Office of the Special Rapporteur for Freedom of Expression (RELE), the event will focus on the violence against journalists, the integrity of elections, and the role of public leadership.
 This important event will include multiple panels and discussions, bringing together a diverse group of stakeholders including former special rapporteurs, academia, civil society organizations, states, United Nations agencies, and any other individuals dedicated to improving journalist safety worldwide.
-The day will furthermore commemorate the 25th anniversary of the establishment of the OAS Special Rapporteurship and celebrate the 30th anniversary of the United Nations Special Procedure, two specialized offices that hold a pivotal role in promoting and safeguarding freedom of expression globally.
+The day will furthermore commemorate the 27th anniversary of the establishment of the OAS Special Rapporteurship and celebrate the 32th anniversary of the United Nations Special Procedure, two specialized offices that hold a pivotal role in promoting and safeguarding freedom of expression globally.

 powered by Surfing Waves